 Is it Safe?

-• Breast reduction involves specialised techniques and although it takes longer than a breast augmentation is a perfectly safe operation in the hands of a specialist
+• Breast reduction involves specialised techniques and although it takes longer than a breast augmentation it is a perfectly safe operation in the hands of a specialist.
+Mr Tutron has carried out hundreds of breast reductions and is a very experienced specialist surgeon with an excellent reputation.

-• Most patients heal well without complications, but with any surgery, there are some rare minor risks and even rarer more serious ones:
+• Most patients heal well without complications, but with any surgery, there are some rare but relatively minor risks and even rarer but more serious ones:

-• Eg. Very rare: <1 in 1000: the nipple blood supply can be compromised causing tissue loss
+• Eg. Very rare: <1 in 500: the nipple blood supply can be compromised causing tissue loss, or necrosis of the nipple

 • Please bring along a list of all medication and tablets that you take

-• If you are a smoker it is essential to stop until healed
+• If you are a smoker it is essential to stop completely until healed

 What is the cost?